-Local agencies are required to submit complete projects that, at minimum, result in fieldimplemented coordinated timing.
+Local agencies are required to submit complete projects that, at minimum, result in field-implemented coordinated timing.
 Project tasks that are eligible for funding can consist of design, engineering, construction, and construction management.
 Partial projects that include design improvements, but do not field implement the improvements are ineligible.

 Projects must consist of a corridor along the priority corridor network, signal synchronization network, or the MPAH.
-Projects previously awarded RTSSP funding must be complete with a final\Final\report\Report submitted and approved by to OCTA.
-Projects can be the full length of the corridor or a segment that complies with the project requirements identified later in the chapter.
-Communication text moved to Selection Criteria section>
+Projects previously awarded RTSSP funding must be complete with a final-report-Report-submitted and approved by to OCTA.
+Projects can be the full length of the corridor or a segment that complies with the project requirements identified later in the chapter. criteria section>

-Applicant agency and owning agency must demonstrate through simulation, or actual vehicle counts showing Origin - Destination that proposed linked corridors tdo form a route.- A "grid" project shall consist of one main corridor that is specifically identified in the application with a maximum of two crossing corridors to make a grid.
+Applicant agency and owning agency must demonstrate through simulation, or actual vehicle counts showing Origin - Destination that proposed linked corridors tdo-form a route. - A "grid" project shall consist of one main corridor that is specifically identified in the application with a maximum of two crossing corridors to make a grid.
 Grid projects shall also be multijurisdictional with a minimum of two local agencies, excluding Caltrans.
 For a grid project, applicant agency and owning agency must demonstrate through simulation or actual vehicle counts the following: